tianle91/astroturf/README.md

 To get user comments and train a model on that user...
 1. `python data_user_comments.py --users user1 user2 user3`
 2. `python finetune.py --users user1 user2 user3`
 These users would end up in `finetune/{username}/...` and would be available for inference in the UI.
+Try smaller `--blocksize` argument if you run out of memory.

 ## UI
 To run the UI, there's a few options depending on what you want to do.